Advanced Doctoral Practicum

 Students must be enrolled in a counseling-related doctoral academic program and have completed relevant coursework in counseling.
 Students must also have completed a practicum position involving therapy experience prior to beginning an advanced practicum position at UST.

-For additional information on the program and how to apply for the 2020-2021 training year, please download our Info Sheet and Application 20-21 or contact the Practicum Coordinator, Dr. GiGi Giordano contact form
+For additional information on the program and how to apply for the 2021-2022 training year, please download our Combination Application 2021-22 or contact the Practicum Coordinator, Dr. GiGi Giordano contact form